-A New Clinical Framework
+A Clinical Classification

 Food Reaction Syndrome

-The Concept
+The Classification

-Diagnosis vs. Syndrome — Why It Matters
+Diagnosis vs. Syndrome: Why the Difference Matters

 A diagnosis names a mechanism